Greenway Closures, Detours and Alerts

 Crabtree Creek Trail Closure from Oxford Road to Kiwanis Park, Between Mile Marker 8 and 9

-Beginning on Monday, July 2 the Crabtree Creek Trail will be closed between Oxford Road and Kiwanis Park, between mile marker 8 and 9, and anticipated to last for approximately eight weeks.
-The trail is anticipated to re-open in early September, contingent on weather conditions.
+Beginning July 2 the Crabtree Creek Trail will be closed between Oxford Road and Kiwanis Park, between mile marker 8 and 9, and anticipated to last for approximately four months.
+The trail is anticipated to re-open in mid-December, contingent on weather conditions.
 This map shows the location of the closure.

 The City of Raleigh Public Utilities Department is making capacity improvements to gravity interceptors in the Crabtree Basin Service Area of the City's wastewater collection system.
 Please visit the Crabtree Pipeline Project website for more information on this project.
 This work, which began in March 2018, requires periodic closures to segments of the Crabtree Creek Trail as well as to other trails that tie into the Crabtree Creek Trail.